sugarsheet/sugarsheet/README.md

 - :star: Batch #591 - le Wagon Paris

-- 📫 You can reach me on Linkedin :coffee:
+- 📫 You can reach me on Linkedin

 <!---

 sugarsheet/sugarsheet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.